paulo-fernando-silva/vscOctaveDebugger/readme.md

     "autoTerminate": false
 ```

-In this mode, octave will remain running in the background after the execution of the script.
-Commands can be sent via the DEBUG CONSOLE.
+Commands can be sent via the `DEBUG CONSOLE`.
 To enter this mode set `"autoTerminate": false` in the launch configuration.
-Note that octave will terminate only when either the stop □ button is pressed, or when an error occurs.
-The main point of this mode is that variables will continue to be displayed in the VARIABLES and WATCHES view beyond the end of the script.
+Note that octave will terminate only when either the stop □ button is pressed, or when an error occurs after the end of the script.
+To continue executing even on error, use the octave option `"octaveArguments": [ "--interactive" ],`.
+The main point of this mode is that variables will continue to be displayed in the `VARIABLES` and `WATCHES` view beyond the end of the script.

 ## Debug Session Configuration Variables